replicatedhq/chartsmith/chartsmith-app/knowledge.md

   - Add min-w-0 to parent flex container to enable truncation
   - Make action buttons flex-shrink-0 to maintain size
   - Keep hover actions outside of text container
+  - For table rows with hover actions:
+    - Keep action buttons always visible unless explicitly required to be hidden
+    - Add cursor-pointer to action buttons
+    - Use consistent padding and icon sizes
+    - Maintain hover states for background and text color
 - For full-height scrollable containers:
   - Use h-[calc(100vh-3.5rem)] for containers below nav bar (3.5rem is nav height)
   - Use h-full with overflow-auto on parent and py-8 on child for padding
   - Add min-h-0 to prevent flex children from expanding beyond parent
+  - For mobile viewport height:
+    - Set CSS variable --vh using window.innerHeight * 0.01
+    - Update on window resize
+    - Use calc(var(--vh, 1vh) * 100) for full height
 - For layout transitions between states, add transition-all duration-300 ease-in-out to parent containers
 - For transitions between centered and side-aligned layouts:
   - Use absolute positioning with inset-0 for centered state